 SPOILER ALERT: there might be information about future events that have not taken place in the anime or movie, so keep reading at your own risk.

-Since his first appearance on episode one, we saw a scar on Tanjiro’s forehead, which remains intact until he goes to attempt the Final Selection.
-This entrance exam needs to be successfully completed to be a part of the Demon Slayer Corps.
+Since his first appearance in episode one, we have seen a scar on Tanjiro’s forehead, which remains intact until he attempts the Final Selection.
+This entrance exam must be completed to be a part of the Demon Slayer Corps.

 Tanjiro got the scar while saving his brother.
 As a kid, Tanjiro, who already had his heroic traits, saved his younger brother from a falling boiling kettle, resulting in a scar on the right top of his head.

 However, it is shown that his father, Tanjuro, also had the same mark as his son.
 This latter fact led us to theorize that Tanjiro did not get the scar by saving his little brother but by inheritance from his father, which makes sense after knowing about the Demon Slayer Mark and the birthmark of the Sun Breathing Technique users.